marcinfiliptasks/ExtraWordMessenger/README.md

 # ExtraWordMessenger

-ExtraWordMessenger project is a simple messenger app created in around 12h, which sometimes adds an "extra" word to the message.
+ExtraWordMessenger project is a simple messenger app, which sometimes adds an "extra" word to the message.

 ## About this project
 - Onion with MVVM